EricPedley/ericpedley.github.io/blog/origin.md

-# My Coding Origin Story
+# How I got into coding

 I thought it would be neat to explain how I ended up where I am now, interning at Amazon and super involved in CS-related extracurriculars at UCI.